jonshiach/graphics-notes/_sources/_pages/06_3D_worlds.md

 # 3D Worlds

-In the [previous lab](transformations-section) we looked at the transformations can can be applied to the vertex coordinates $(x, y, z, 1)$ but all of our examples were using transformations in 2D.
+In the [previous lab](transformations-section) we looked at the transformations can be applied to the vertex coordinates $(x, y, z, 1)$ but all of our examples were using transformations in 2D.
 In this lab we will take the step into the third spatial dimension and look at 3D worlds.

 ## 3D models